spacecowb0y/blog/src/posts/how-a-side-project-lead-me-to-my-new-job.md

 By the end of December, I was checking on Facebook market looking for a new place to live with Melania.
 Not too excited about the options we had, I sent a request to a guy that was renting a cozy apartment located in Litcherfelde.
 He immediately answered and booked me an appointment for Sunday afternoon, I was the first on the list.

 We went there with Melush, met the owner, and after a quick check, the aparment was everything we needed it.
 While discussing about the details of contract, we talked a little bit about us, and that’s when we found we both worked on IT.
+I had my Pawnagotchi’s with me, so I thought it would be a good idea to show him my toys.
+After a few more minutes of talking about nerdy stuff, he told me they were looking for IoT Developers to work on a special project they had, and if I was interested he could introduce me with the team and move forward with the hiring process.

-Without knowing it, that they I went back home with a new place to live and a new job!
+Without knowing it yet, that day I went back home with a new place to live and a new job!

 ---

 You can learn more about [how Pwnagotchi works](https://pwnagotchi.ai/intro/#how-does-pwnagotchi-work) and why it [eats WPA handshakes](https://pwnagotchi.ai/intro/#wifi-handshakes-101) in the [Introduction doc](https://pwnagotchi.ai/intro/).
 You can also read about [the story of the project](https://www.evilsocket.net/2019/10/19/Weaponizing-and-Gamifying-AI-for-WiFi-Hacking-Presenting-Pwnagotchi-1-0-0/) on their website.